necosta/website/blog/2025-01-30-lang-ranking.md

 tags: []
 ---

-My personal ranking of programming languages, just because I feel like it
+My personal ranking of programming languages (just because I feel like it).

 <!-- truncate -->